How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 Offshore Wind Component Technologies Development and Demonstration scheme

-Fourth call for offshore wind innovation – NOW CLOSED
+Fourth call for offshore wind innovation closed in June 2013

-The fourth round of DECC’s offshore wind innovation funding competition is now closed to further applications – ie. any application submitted after the 15 June 2013 deadline can not be considered.
+The fourth round of DECC’s offshore wind innovation funding competition closed to further applications on 15 June 2013.

-The decision to close the scheme slightly early has been taken in the light of the current budget position for the Scheme which reflects both the funding already committed to offshore wind innovation projects and the applications received to date in the fourth round.
+The decision to close the scheme slightly early was taken in light of the budget position for the Scheme which reflected both the funding already committed to offshore wind innovation projects and the applications received to date in the fourth round.

 Closed schemes (still current)